bradyhouse/house/fiddles/python/fiddle-0011-Mp4TxtConverter/README.markdown

     line 2
     line 3
     line 4
-    the Rain in Spain falls mainly on the plain
+    the rain in spain falls mainly on the plain

 The script should: